-You’ve been busy as all get out at work for a few months but now… it’s halter class slow.
-Nothing is coming in your inbox, your social channels are quiet, the doorbell isn’t dinging.
-Your business probably has some built in slow times before or after holidays or during the cold months.
-If you have a newer business, it sometimes can be hard to predict when that will occur.
+You’ve been busy as all get out at work for a few months, but now it’s halter class slow.
+Nothing is coming in your inbox; your social channels are quiet, the doorbell isn’t dinging.
+Your business probably has some built-in slow times before or after holidays or during the cold months.
+If you have a newer company, it sometimes can be hard to predict when that will occur.
 Here are some strategies to work when this happens to stay on track.

 Write.
 Post content about your services/products and how people have benefited from them.
 Then share them even further on all your channels.

 Experiment with a new social channel.
 If you know you have a younger audience, try Snapchat for a few weeks and see how it goes.

 Brainstorm for some new and different promotions.
 If you are a retailer, offer your best customers a bonus if they refer a customer to you.
 Put a new package offer together.

 Pay attention to what is going on with your competitors.
 Are they busy or slow right now?
 Reach out to the ones that you have useful contacts with and see if they are quiet as well.
 Maybe it’s not you.